The three ‘Cs’ of using illustrated characters

 Don’t use illustrated characters simply because you like them, you have used them before or everyone else is using them.
 Start by working out what you are trying to achieve with your elearning then explore whether illustrated characters will best serve the learning objectives.
 By working through the three Cs you should be able to make a sound judgement about whether illustrated characters are the best way to go.

-We’re happy to talk you through the decision-making process and provide some examples of illustrated characters, so give us a call on +44 (0)207 492 1977.
+We’re happy to talk you through the decision-making process and provide some examples of illustrated characters.
+Please contact us via our contact page.